Taco Bell Logo

 Taco Bell Emblem

 Early logos used only text.
 Graphics appeared in 1985.
-It was directly related to the founders’ surname and, accordingly, to the name of the restaurant chain.
-The bell has a classic shape – only its location has changed.
-At first, it was directed downward; later, the designers placed it diagonally to create the effect as if it were ringing.
-Now its body is slightly wider than before and is drawn from negative space against a purple background.
+It was directly related to the founders’ surname and, accordingly, to the restaurant chain’s name.
+The bell has a classic shape, only its location has changed.
+At first, it was directed downward; later, the designers placed it diagonally to create the effect of a ringing sound.
+Now, its body is slightly wider than before and is drawn against a purple background from negative space.

 Since the logo initially contained only text, the letters replaced the graphic images.
 To do this, the designers drew them by hand, decorating them with thorns, protruding sharp points, and elongated legs.
-They developed them based on fonts from the Sary Soft, Heebo, Amaranth families.
-The thorns and protruding touches were necessary to convey the spice of the dishes because Mexican cuisine uses a lot of hot spices.
+They developed them based on fonts from the Sary Soft, Heebo, and Amaranth families.
+The thorns and protruding touches were necessary to convey the dishes’ heat, as Mexican cuisine uses many hot spices.
 The latest version of the logo uses the Gotham Bold typeface.

 Taco Bell Symbol